Peachey-Schoorl/Gunk/checklist.md

 # Publishing Checklist

-After a Gunk story on [Medium](https://medium.com/peachey-schoorl), before it is send to the editor (before publishing) all items below should be checked.
+After a second draft of Gunk story is placed on [Medium](https://medium.com/peachey-schoorl), before publishing, all items below should be checked.

 ## The header